tkopacz/AppInsightsMicroServicesDemo/Readme.md

 # Starting with

 You will need two Service Principals, one for running all workflows and one for running the AKS Cluster with Role Based Access Control RBAC.
-These two can be the same.
+These two can be the same one.

 step 1:
  az ad sp create-for-rbac -n "GitHubdeploySP" --sdk-auth --role contributor